 I wanted to also say to programmers to not be afraid to work without specifications.
 I made that mistake before as well.
 I was asking for better specification and if there wasn’t good one we’re complaining and it was also our excuse for many problems.
 I was so wrong!
 I could see thanks to my last two projects that even me was unable to create a specification.
 It was much better to create a functional mock-up, try to use it, change it and continue with next details and features.
 Finally, I’m not afraid to delete the code.
 To be a better programmer, don’t be as well.

-P.S.: Of course every project and team needs something different but communication is main tool which has to be there.
+P.S.: Of course every project and a team needs something different but communication is the main tool which has to be there.

 P.S.2: Go watch my favorite video describing agile in nutshell.